NNPDF/pineko/docs/source/overview/prerequisites.rst

   pineko theory inherit-grids SOURCE_THEORY_ID TARGET_THEORY_ID DATASET1 DATASET2 ...

-The relation between the source theory and the target theory is non-trivial [5]_.
+The relation between the source theory and the target theory is non-trivial [4]_.

 Notes
 -----

 ..
-[2] this is to be replaced by the new CommonData format
+[2] this is to be replaced by the new CommonData format implemented by NNPDF

 ..
-[3] this is to be replaced by a binding to the true theory DB
+[3] this is to be replaced by a binding to the NNPDF theory objects

 ..
-[4] I'm thinking how to improve this, because how could we provide a study on the interpolation accuracy? at the moment there just equal

-..
-[5] examples being scale variations, different evolution settings, etc.
+[4] examples being scale variations, different evolution settings, etc.